sonnysideup/peekaboo/README.md

     # Peekaboo tracer receives the following message when .first_class_method is called below:
     #   "File:Line ( Example.first_class_method called with [] ==> Returning: 'whatever gets returned' )"

     Example.first_class_method

     # @obj is an instance of Example
     # Peekaboo tracer receives the following message when #baz is called below:
     #   "File:Line ( Example#an_instance_method called with [:one, 2, "three"] ==> Returning: 'whatever gets returned' )"

     @obj.an_instance_method :one, 2, "three"

+### Disabling Method Tracing

+Because your application may only want to trace certain methods at certain times, you can disable tracing for any method that was previously being traced.
+The interface arguments are the same as above except that you will pass them to `disable_tracing_for`.

+    # Peekaboo is tracing .something and #something_else

+    Example.disable_tracing_for :singleton_methods => [:something], :instance_methods => [:something_else]

+    # Peekaboo has now restored these methods to an "untraced" state

 ### Pre-registration of Methods